ymanvictor/arbo_multiplex/raw_data/README.md

 # `raw_data/`

-* contains the raw data files used in the project.
+* contains the data files used in the project.
-* these files should not be altered and are read-only.